getCannaBiz/cannabiz-menu/readme.txt

 = 3.3.3 =
 *   Added shelf and strain type to Edibles REST API endpoint in `admin/wp-dispensary-rest-api.php`
-*   Added file to store the code for 6 upcoming depreciated shortcodes in `admin/depreciated-shortcodes.php`
+*   Added file to store the code for 6 upcoming deprecated shortcodes in `admin/deprecated-shortcodes.php`
 *   Updated codes used for flower prices in prices table output in `admin/wp-dispensary-data-output.php`
 *   Updated admin settings logo file to use the new WP Dispensary logo in `admin/images/wpd-logo.png`
 *   Updated `.pot` file with text strings for localization in `languages/wp-dispensary.pot`